woestreich/personalsite/content/publications.md

 Ryan, JP, **Oestreich, WK**, et al. Foraging ecology in the mysticete symphony:
 Baleen whale song as an ecosystem indicator. *In submission; Frontiers in Marine Science*.

-Kim, EB, et al. (including **Oestreich, WK**).
-Soundscape learning: Automating methods for separating fish chorus from soundscape. *In submission; Methods in Ecology and Evolution*.

 **Oestreich, WK** et al. Fitness outcomes of socially-dependent migration under environmental variability. *In prep*.

 Dodson, S, **Oestreich, WK** et al. Animal communication enables collective migration in a dynamic seascape. *In prep*.